exexexll/Napalmsky/TERMS-OF-SERVICE.md

 - If you were banned, your blacklist entry will remain

 ### 13.3 Data Portability
-You may request a copy of your data by contacting us at [contact email].
+You may request a copy of your data by contacting us at everything@napalmsky.com.

 ---